The Nields: Current status

 In addition to making music, Nerissa has been teaching guitar, leading writing workshops, and working on a second novel, titled The Big Idea.
 In May 2005, she married Tom Duffy, a writer.
 On May 3, 2006, Nerissa gave birth to her first child, Lila Mary Nields-Duffy.
 John Patrick Thomas Nields-Duffy followed on August 23, 2008.

 In November 2004, Katryna gave birth to her second child, a son named William John Chalfant.

 Katryna and Nerissa lead a popular children's singing class called Hootenanny, which draws new pre-school-aged fans to their already substantial grassroots following.

 Dave Hower plays drums with a variety of bands, including Winterpills, Spanish for Hitchhiking, and The Fucking Sparklies.

 Dave Chalfant has opened a recording studio and produced albums by a number of artists.
-He is also currently a teacher of Instrumental Music at the Academy at Charlemont in Charlemont, Massachusetts.
+He was also a teacher of Instrumental Music at the Academy at Charlemont in Charlemont, Massachusetts.

 David Nields became the Theatre Director for the Imperial Centre of Arts and Sciences in Rocky Mount, North Carolina.
-Currently, he teaches Theater at the State College of Florida.
+Currently, he teaches Theater at the college level.